-Data augmentation is an extensively applied technique used to artificially inflate the size of the training dataset by the methods called data warping or oversampling.
+Data augmentation is an extensively applied technique in deep learning.
+The performance of the deep neural network is based on the size of the dataset [45].
+Deep learning network needs large dataset to avoid the problem of overfitting.
+Sometimes it is difficult to get quality and huge database especially in medical field.
+Data augmentation helps to artificially inflate the size of the training dataset by the methods called data warping or oversampling.
 The augmented data is a representation of detailed set of feasible data points, thus minimizing the distance between the training and the validation set.